 In this scenario, the business incurred more expenses than it generated in taxable income; therefore, it has a net operating loss of $20,000.

-Understand the limits on excess business loss
+What is the excess business loss limitation?

 The Tax Cuts and Jobs Act (TCJA) sets limits on the amount of business losses you can deduct in a given tax year.
-For individual taxpayers, the maximum loss you can claim in a single tax year is $289,000 (or $578,000 for married taxpayers filing jointly).
+For individual taxpayers, the maximum loss you can claim in a single tax year is $313,000 (or $626,000 for married taxpayers filing jointly).

 An excess business loss occurs when the total business loss exceeds this threshold.
 The amount beyond the threshold is considered your excess business loss.
 The good news is that your excess business loss may be carried forward and claimed on a future tax return.